wwesley294/Udacity-TheDogWhisperer/README.md

 - Keras
 - InceptionV3

 ## Files

 `TheDogWhisperer.ipynb` outlines the step-by-step process of developing and testing the algorithm

 ## Results

-The Dog Whisperer is capable of identifying dog breeds at a 80.0% accuracy rate.
+The Dog Whisperer is capable of identifying dog breeds at a 80.0% accuracy rate in udner 30 seconds.
 The results of its human application may not be as obvious.
 The feature similarities observed by the algorithm may be entirely differernt from what human eyes can detect.

 ## Acknowledgement